 "I don't know.
 I'm not much of a reader."
 This time I howled.

 "You crack me up, you crazy son of a bitch."
 I kept on laughing.
 Dale was confused, maybe even nervous, but he joined in on my laughing.
 And boy, did we laugh!
 We laughed until it hurt in the centers of our chests.

 A few days later, Warner told us he was shredding some old files and realized he had misread the names on the top of the manila folders.
 Danielle Westmoreland was the genius, not Dale Westinghouse.
-Dale Westinghouse had only managed an eleventh grade education.
-He also told us that Bigsly had crabs.
+Dale Westinghouse had only managed an 11th grade education.
+He also told us Bigsly had crabs.

 "You don't say," Boyle said concerning Bigsly's predicament, and he went off in the direction of Bigsley's cubicle.